desmarais-patrick/notes-web-client-js/DEV-NOTES.md

  - Alternatives to MVA, MVC and MVVM approaches to building front-facing apps.
  - React.js, Angular, and Vue.js approach to loading views in browser.
  - Webpack and other approaches to build files for deployment.
+ - Review `@google-cloud/datastore`'s and GMail's approaches to retry connect.
+ - Review how to use HTTP/2 properly with front-end apps.
+ - Review how Sentry.io reports errors in production (and privacy policy).
+ - Review Meteor's module for error overlay during development.
+ - Review how UXPin displays user interface components and design system.

 ## References